geropl/github-mcp-go/TESTING.md

 2. Make each test case work completely before moving to the next
 3. Start with "happy path" test cases before error cases

+## Test Completion Requirements

+Before moving to the next test case or feature, ensure:

+1. ✅ Test passes in normal mode (not just recording/golden mode)
+2. ✅ Error cases are implemented and passing
+3. ✅ Edge cases are considered and tested
+4. ✅ Test output is verified against expected behavior

+A test is only "complete" when all these criteria are met.

 ### Step-by-Step Implementation

 1. **Uncomment or add a test case** in the appropriate test file